Linking local labour market statistics to Understanding Society

 Thank you again for your help!

-#11 Updated by Gundi Knies over 3 years ago
+#11 Updated by Gundi Knies almost 4 years ago

 Sorry if I have been unclear.
 I said you'd need to make amends in response to your proposal to also use MSOA and LAD level data: when you want to rely on the Geographical Accessibility data alone that is not possible.
 The implicit amendment to your plan is therefore to drop the much more ambitious aggregating and linking of data at other scales.
 The only reason why you might want the LSOA codes is that you need to link additional data at that scale (and this may affect SL eligibility).